Proven Jolly Phonics Methods for Reading and Writing

 NOTE: The same skills and teaching practices can be applied when teaching or learning about the French Language.

-Please Note: Most products are available in Print Letters OR Sassoon Font.
+Please note: Most products are available in print letters or the Sassoon Font.
 Some products are in Open Dyslexic Font OR Sassoon Font.

 Wishing you all a most amazing day!
 Laurie Fyke